8 Ways Yoga Changed My Life

 I Now Have an Addiction

 Okay, addiction is a little bit of an over-statement.
 But it is literally the only physical exercise (other than walking) that I’m motivated to do on a daily basis.
 I even travel with a yoga mat!
 I actually like it.
 I’ve never been addicted to anything before… except for maybe cups of tea.
 I’ve joined the club, jumped on the bandwagon, become a lemur… and I couldn’t be happier.
-THANKS, YOGA and all my amazing yoga teachers!
+THANKS, YOGA, and all my amazing yoga teachers!